mxagar/elastic_search_guide/README.md

 An inverted index can be built as follows:

-- Each new document is processed by tokenizing (& stemming) is text.
+- Each new document is processed by tokenizing (& stemming) its text.
 - For each term/token an entry is created and maintained, which contains:
   - List of document ids where the term/token appears.
   - Positions in the document where the term/token appears: field, character position, etc.